RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 :link-type: doc
 :class-title: sd-text-center

-A background overview of the state of the art in the software development process within the Python ecosystem.
+A background review of the state of the art in the software development process within the Python ecosystem, and its current challenges and problems.
 :::

 :::{grid-item-card} Overview